 Overall, however, CDBG is targeted more toward community and economic opportunity projects than toward housing.
 This is because CDBG is the only one of the four Consolidated Plan programs that can be used for infrastructure, community facilities, and community revitalization/economic development, all of which are priority needs identified in the State Consolidated Plan.
 Priority housing activities for CDBG have therefore been activities that complement infrastructure and community and economic development.
 Examples include connecting LMI housing units to new public infrastructure, demolishing vacant and abandoned houses that pose safety and security concerns in residential neighborhoods targeted for improvement, and providing essential public services and other community facilities needed to make the community more sustainable.
 All of these activities are being undertaken in conjunction with infrastructure or neighborhood revitalization projects funded by CDBG in recent years.
-Funding in 2013 was limited, however, as very few applications were submitted for the 2013 Neighborhood Revitalization funding round and none of the existing Village Renaissance projects expected to receive additional funding before program year end were closed in time.
-As a result, CDBG funded one project in one community.
-See Suitable Living Environment above.
+All related goals were met, including DH-3.1, making existing affordable housing more sustainable and preserve affordable housing stock.
+CDBG will connect 150 LMI housing units to public water and/or sewer, which alone exceeds the 50 unit goal for 2014.
+Combined with HOME projects that will rehabiltate existing units as part of affordable housing projects, actual accomplishments totaled 258 units.